natevw/putdoc/README.md

       file2.txt
 ```

-Running `putdoc --docs ./sample_data http://localhost:5984/my_data` will upload three documents (doc1/doc2/doc3) to the databse, with NO "parent" document corresponding to the sample_data folder itself.
+Running `putdoc --docs ./sample_data http://localhost:5984/my_data` will upload three documents (doc1/doc2/doc3) to the my_data database, with no "parent" document corresponding to the sample_data folder itself.

 ## See also